asaadsaad/CS571-Workshop-05/README.md

 # CS571 Workshop 05
-This workshop involves developing a login based mobile application supported by a Node backend server.
+This workshop involves developing a ReactNative login-based application supported by a Node backend server.
 Use `Mongoose` Schema to design your DB according to the following details.

 **Your backend server must have 3 routes:**
 * `Sign up` - Public (collect email, password, phone number, location object contains coords, city, zip code ..etc)